jordiisepic/jordiisepic.github.io/README.md

 # jordiisepic.github.io

-My first site using GitHub, still working things out
+## My GitHub Pages site

+Not much is on here but some stuff will update